Uncovering Stories of Slavery Under Water

 Graduates receive Archaeology Survey Diver certification through the Professional Association of Dive Instructors, a higher-level PADI certification that allows divers to participate in wreck dives as citizen archeologists and positions them for further professional work in maritime archeology.

-Diving With a Purpose is also part of the Slave Wrecks Project, an international, interdisciplinary coalition that includes Washington University, Iziko Museums of South Africa, and the U.S. National Park Service, and which has allowed the group to coordinate dives in places such as Mozambique and South Africa.
+Diving With a Purpose is also part of the Slave Wrecks Project, an international network of researchers and institutions that includes The George Washington University, Iziko Museums of South Africa, and the U.S. National Park Service, and which has allowed the group to coordinate dives in places such as Mozambique and South Africa.
+The project is hosted by the Smithsonian’s National Museum of African American History and Culture in Washington, DC.

 “We can go out there and do side-scan sonar, multibeam sonars, and surveys to maybe identify possible targets,” he explains. “[S]ome of these targets may turn out to be nothing.
 Some of them may turn out to be various shipwrecks but not slave ship wrecks.”